Growing chillies (Hot Pepper)

 How to care for Chilli plant

-• Planting time is good all day.
-When the day temperature is 65 to 80-degree f, this temperature is the most ideal for the growth of this plant.
+- Planting time is good all day.
+When the day temperature is 65 to 80 degrees Fahrenheit, this temperature is the most ideal for the growth of this plant.
 This is a good time for chili transplantation.

-• Remove all the weeds developed around the pepper’s plant.
+- Remove all the weeds developed around the pepper plant.

 Pests and disease hot pepper

-Resistant pepper varieties, especially if anthracnose, mosaic, and bacterial spots, etc. are its major diseases.
+Resistant pepper varieties, especially if anthracnose, mosaic, bacterial spots, etc. are its major diseases.
 Please consult a Garden Expert to avoid it.
-Keep the garden free of weed, weeds provide shelter for the garden diseases, it can spread fungus and viruses too.
+Keep the garden free of weeds, weeds provide shelter for garden diseases, it can spread fungi and viruses too.

 Harvesting chillies

 Chili peppers mature during 60 to 65 days of sows.
 On the maturity of the hot pepper, green becomes red.
-But some people use green peppers, harvest it before it becomes red.
+But some people use green peppers and harvest them before they become red.
 Use a sharp knife to harvest the peppers, if you pull peppers from the plant, it can damage tree branches.
-Peppers crop can last for one to three months.
+Pepper crops can last for one to three months.

 Varieties of chilli pepper